 Additionally, the Company imposes a holding period requirement on our executive officers.
-If an executive officer of the Company is not in compliance with the stock ownership guidelines, the executive is required to maintain ownership of at least 50% of the net after-tax shares of common stock acquired from the Company pursuant to any equity-based awards - PSUs and SARs - received from the Company, until such individual's stock ownership requirement is met.
-At December 31, 2015, our CEO and all other executive officers were in compliance with these guidelines.
+If an executive officer of the Company is not in compliance with the stock ownership guidelines, the executive is required to maintain ownership of at least 50% of the net after-tax shares of Common Stock acquired from the Company pursuant to all equity-based awards received from the Company, until such individual's stock ownership requirement is met.
+At December 31, 2017, all the NEOs were in compliance with these guidelines.